IPPPRI26

 Dr Joel Scanlan, CSAM Deterrence Centre

-Sarah Smith, The Lucy Faithfull Foundation
+Sarah Smith, Lucy Faithfull Foundation

-2:45 PM - 3:30 PM
+2:40 PM - 2:50 PM

 CSAM Perpetrators in the Digital Ecosystem: Insights from a Global Self-Report Survey